shaunwarman/shaunwarman.com/pages/_posts/2020-04-03-enable-2fa-in-ladjs.md

 ---
-title: "Enable 2FA in LAD"
+title: "Enable 2FA in Lad"
 date: 2020-04-06
 layout: post
 ---

 > ##### **TLDR; `AUTH_OTP_ENABLED = true` in `.env`.
 Done.**

-If you're reading this and are unfamiliar with [lad.js](https://github.com/ladjs/lad) be sure to take a moment to check out the [Getting Started](https://github.com/ladjs/lad#get-started) pages as well as the [feature list](https://github.com/ladjs/lad#features).
+If you're reading this and are unfamiliar with [Lad](https://github.com/ladjs/lad) be sure to take a moment to check out the [Getting Started](https://github.com/ladjs/lad#get-started) pages as well as the [feature list](https://github.com/ladjs/lad#features).
 It's an amazing, full featured node.js framework that allows you to turn on features via configuration.

 In this article (more so recipe), we'll look at turning on 2FA using OTP with a single line of code.
 We'll also take a look at what this gives us and how this works.